HuttonICS/Cryopreservation-Stirling-Cycle/16s/16s-QIIME2-DADA2-Silva.md

 The number 430 represents the length of the amplified region targeting the V3-V4 hypervariable regions of the 16S rRNA gene.

-The parameter was estimated using FIGARO and can be found from https://github.com/paytonyau/Cryopreservation-Stirling-Cycle/tree/main/16s/figaro
+The parameter was estimated using [FIGARO](https://github.com/Zymo-Research/figaro) and can be found from https://github.com/paytonyau/Cryopreservation-Stirling-Cycle/tree/main/16s/figaro

 The calculations are as follows that the lenth of the primers need to be removed:

-254-17 = 237
+Forward: 254 - 17 = 237 nt

-234 - 21 = 213
+Reverse: 234 - 21 = 213 nt

 The parameters `--p-trunc-len-f` and `--p-trunc-len-r` for truncating sequences to a fixed length, ensuring high-quality data for downstream analysis.
 These parameters determine the maximum length to which forward and reverse reads will be truncated after quality filtering.
 Here, `--p-trunc-len-f 327` and `--p-trunc-len-r 213` indicate that forward reads will be truncated to 327 bases and reverse reads to 213 bases.